anshulmall06/Credit-Card_Fraud_Detection/README.md

 # Credit-Card_Fraud_Detection
-This ia a credit card fraud detection project.
+This is a credit card fraud detection project.